ojosproject/website/news/2024/09-20-road-to-iris.md

 have been designed are:

 - the pin entry page
-- the home / hub page
+- the home/hub page
 - the log view of the medications a patient takes
-- the video call / recordings pages
+- the video call/recordings pages

 ### Transferring Designs Over to NextJS